minchinweb/openttd-wmdot/ReadMe.txt

       between cities
 Operation Hibernia: On/Off
     - whether Operation Hibernia runs or not.
-Operation Hibernia transports oil from Oil Rigs to Oil Refineries to earn WmDOT a little bit of money.
+Operation Hibernia transports oil from Oil Rigs to Oil Refineries (and other similar water-based industries) to earn WmDOT a little bit of money.
+Operation Streetcar: On/Off
+    - whether Operation Streetcar runs or not.
+Operation Streetcar builds streetcars through the "Headquarters Town" as an additional way to earn WmDOT a little bit of money.
+Currently experiemental and disabled by default.

 == Version History =======================================================
-Version 15 [2025-07-14]
+Version 15 [2025-09-30]
     (Attempt to) fix crash where the Ship Pathfinder returned `null` for buoy count (see Issue #15 and #17).
     Fix logging crash in OpHibernia if one of the depots was unbuilt (see Issue #18).
     Fix the Freeway builder so it is consistently right-handed (see Issue #10).
     Fix a crash if the HQ Town had too small a population.
+    Initial, experimental implementation of OpStreetcar.
-    Updated to MetaLibrary v10 and SuperLib v40
+    Updated to MetaLibrary v11 and SuperLib v40

 See the attached CHANGELOG.txt for full version history.